VA Disability Chart

 The VA Disability Chart includes only 1 child under the age of 18, but if you have more, you add a fixed amount noted at the bottom of the chart for each additional child.
 There are two categories: children under 18, and children 18–23.
 For children 18–23 to qualify, they must be single and in school.
 When calculating in additional children, kids under 18 get one rate, and kids over 18 get another, so the distinction between categories is important.

-All the children that are already figured in to some of the ratings (You, 1 Parent & 1 Child, etc.) are under 18.
-So, if you have only 1 child, but they are over 18, you would take the rate that you would receive without them and then just add the amount for a child 18–23.
+Since the child that is already figured in the chart is under 18, if you have only 1 child, but they are over 18, you would take the rate that you would receive without them and then add the amount for a child 18–23.

 For example, Billy has only 1 child, age 22, in school.
 There are no other dependents.
 He was given a rating of 30%.
 He first finds the amount he would receive without his child: $524.31.
 He then adds the amount for an 18–23 child ($100.00): $524.31 + $100.00 = $624.31.
 Billy will receive $624.31 each month.

 There is also a special circumstance for Spouses.
 If your spouse needs Aid and Attendance, then your rate can be increased.
 A person needs Aid and Attendance if they have a medical condition that requires regular (not necessarily constant) supervision by another person (i.e. you, a home nurse, family) to perform the Activities of Daily Living.
 If the spouse is hospitalized or institutionalized, they do not qualify for Aid and Attendance.